General Terms and Conditions of Sale of a2tec GmbH Hamburg

 (1) The properties of the goods, in particular their quality, grade and dimensions, shall be determined in accordance with the agreed standards or, in the absence of an agreement, in accordance with the DIN, EN and ISO standards applicable at the time of conclusion of the contract, or, in the absence of such standards, in accordance with practice and custom.
 References to standards and similar regulations as well as information on quality, grades, dimensions, weights and usability of the goods, information in drawings and illustrations as well as statements in advertising material shall not constitute warranties or guarantees unless they are expressly designated as such in text form.
 The same applies to declarations of conformity and corresponding marks such as CE and GS.
 Suitability and use risks are the responsibility of the buyer.

-– If, in the event of installation or attachment of the goods, the Buyer fails to examine the properties of the goods relevant for the intended use at least on a random basis prior to installation or attachment (e.g. by means of functional tests or a trial installation), this shall constitute, in relation to us, a particularly serious disregard of the due care required in the course of trade (gross negligence).
+3. the provisions of the German Commercial Code (HGB) shall apply to the inspection of the goods and the notification of defects with the following proviso: The Buyer shall be obliged to inspect the properties of the goods relevant for the respective use immediately after delivery and to notify us immediately in writing of any defects in the goods.
+In the event of intended installation or attachment of the goods, the properties relevant for installation or attachment shall also include the internal properties of the goods.
+The obligation to inspect also applies if a test certificate or other material certificate was supplied.
+Defects that cannot be discovered immediately after delivery, even with the most careful inspection, must be reported in writing immediately after discovery.
+If, in the event of installation or attachment of the goods, the Buyer fails to inspect the properties of the goods relevant for the intended use at least on a random basis before installation or attachment (e.g. by means of functional tests or a trial installation), this shall constitute a particularly serious disregard of the care required in trade (gross negligence) in relation to us.
 In this case, the purchaser’s rights in respect of defects with regard to these properties shall only come into consideration if the defect in question was fraudulently concealed or a guarantee for the quality of the item was assumed.

-3. if the buyer discovers defects upon inspection of the goods or subsequently, he shall be obliged to make the rejected goods or samples thereof available to us for the purpose of examining the complaint and to permit an inspection of the rejected goods within a reasonable period of time.
+4. if the Buyer discovers defects upon inspection of the goods or subsequently, he shall be obliged to make the rejected goods or samples thereof available to us for the purpose of examining the complaint and to allow us to inspect the rejected goods within a reasonable period of time.
 Otherwise, the buyer may not invoke defects in the goods.

-(4) If the goods are defective, the Buyer shall be entitled to the defect rights in accordance with the statutory provisions of the German Civil Code (BGB) – with the restrictions that we shall be entitled to choose between subsequent improvement and subsequent performance and that minor (insignificant) defects shall only entitle the Buyer to a reduction of the purchase price.
+5. if the goods are defective, the buyer shall be entitled to the defect rights in accordance with the statutory provisions of the BGB – with the restrictions that we shall be entitled to choose between rectification and subsequent performance and that minor (insignificant) defects shall only entitle the buyer to reduce the purchase price (reduction).

-(5) If the Buyer has installed the defective goods in another item or attached them to another item in accordance with their nature and intended use, the Buyer may claim compensation for the necessary expenses for removing the defective goods and installing or attaching the repaired or delivered non-defective goods (“removal and installation costs”) only in accordance with the following provisions.
+6. if the buyer has installed the defective goods in another item or attached them to another item in accordance with their nature and intended use, he may only demand compensation for the necessary expenses for the removal of the defective goods and the installation or attachment of the repaired or delivered defect-free goods (“removal and installation costs”) in accordance with the following provisions.

-– Only such removal and installation costs are required which directly concern the removal or dismantling of the defective goods and the installation or fitting of identical goods, have been incurred on the basis of standard market conditions and are proven to us in writing by the Buyer by submitting suitable receipts.
+– Only those removal and installation costs are required which relate directly to the removal or dismantling of the defective goods and the installation or attachment of identical goods, which have been incurred on the basis of standard market conditions and which are proven to us in writing by the buyer by submitting suitable evidence.

-(6) Insofar as the expenses claimed by the Buyer for subsequent performance are disproportionate in the individual case, in particular in relation to the purchase price of the goods in a defect-free condition and taking into account the significance of the lack of conformity, we shall be entitled to refuse to reimburse such expenses.
+7. insofar as the expenses claimed by the Buyer for subsequent performance are disproportionate in individual cases, in particular in relation to the purchase price of the goods in a defect-free condition and taking into account the significance of the lack of conformity, we shall be entitled to refuse to reimburse these expenses.
 Disproportionality shall be deemed to exist in particular if the expenses claimed, in particular for removal and installation costs, exceed 150% of the invoiced value of the goods or 200% of the reduced value of the goods due to the defect.

-7. further claims are excluded in accordance with paragraph H (General limitation of liability and statute of limitations).
+8. further claims are excluded in accordance with paragraph H (General limitation of liability and limitation period).
 This applies in particular to claims for compensation for

-– Costs for the self-remedy of a defect without the legal requirements for this being met.
+– costs for the self-remedy of a defect without the legal requirements being met.

-– Removal and installation costs, insofar as the goods delivered by us no longer existed in their original material quality at the time of installation or addition, or a new product was manufactured from the delivered goods prior to installation.
+– Removal and installation costs if the goods delivered by us were no longer in their original condition at the time of installation or attachment or if a new product was manufactured from the delivered goods prior to installation.

-– transport, travel, labor and material costs incurred because the goods delivered by us have been taken to a place other than the agreed place of performance after the transfer of risk.
+– Transport, travel, labor and material costs incurred because the goods delivered by us were taken to a place other than the agreed place of performance after the transfer of risk.

-8. an unjustified request to remedy a defect shall entitle us to compensation if the purchaser could have recognized that there was no material defect upon careful inspection.
+9. an unjustified request to remedy a defect entitles us to compensation if the buyer could have recognized that there was no material defect upon careful inspection.

 H. General limitation of liability and statute of limitations